 Janet Wooten is the Administrative Coordinator for COT Conference wide.
 She began working with COT in March 2016 when the position was first created.
 Janet handles anything and everything administrative from finances, to meeting planning, to managing the details of our VISTA grant.
 She not only works with COT, but also volunteers with the Phenix City site.
 Janet and her husband Ralph, a UMC Pastor, love spending time with friends and family and have a son and daughter who are both married.
 They also enjoy spending time with their four-legged third child, a 75 lb.
 Golden Retriever named Duke.

 Rosaland Harrison joined COT in September 2014 as a volunteer.
-She is currently the Conference Trainer providing personalized training to all COT site trainers.
-She also serves as the Dothan site trainer.
+She is currently the Training Coordinator providing personalized training to all COT site trainers.
+She served as the Dothan site Awaken facilitator.
 Rosaland enjoys coaching and encouraging others to pursue their dreams.
 She is married and has one daughter.

 Jennifer Lancaster joined COT in May 2016 as the Montgomery Site Coordinator, serving in that capacity for two years.
 Her passion for Communities of Transformation lead to her continued involvement.
 Jennifer is tasked with developing a COT Manual to be used by new sites as they are formed.